-- Our airtime data plans start at USD$1.3 for 1kb a month up to USD$11 for 60kB a month.
+- The airtime data plans start at USD$1.3 for 1kb a month up to USD$11 for 60kB a month.

 - You can also benefit from our limited-time offer and get 1kB/month for $1, for life.
 Check the conditions for more information.

 • February 1, 2022: Astrocast SA today launches its commercially available cost-effective, bidirectional satellite IoT (SatIoT) service, to connect IoT devices globally when outside of cell-based terrestrial networks at a comparable cost.
 Accessibility to Astrocast’s Satellite IoT service has the potential to transform the business model for global IoT, opening the door to a raft of new, powerful applications that will accelerate change and deliver tangible value to businesses, individuals and the environment.
 14)